hlynch/Bayesian2020/docs/Week-4-lecture.md

 The analogy I might use is that of carving out a sandcastle from a pile of sand.
 The first task is to pile up enough sand that the pile is higher than the tallest part of the castle, and then the second task is to carve away at the sand until you get the shape you want.
 Rejection sampling is just carving away at the big shapeless pile of sand to get the distribution you wanted in the first place.

-To walk through a simple example, I've bottowed a nice example nearly verbatim from Jarad Neimi's [blog](https://www.jarad.me/teaching/2013/10/03/rejection-sampling) where we take the Beta distribution as the target we want to sample from (pretending, for a moment, that this is not in base R) and the Unif(0,1) as the candidate distribution we actually can sample from.
+To walk through a simple example, I've borrowed a nice example nearly verbatim from Jarad Neimi's [blog](https://www.jarad.me/teaching/2013/10/03/rejection-sampling) where we take the Beta distribution as the target we want to sample from (pretending, for a moment, that this is not in base R) and the Unif(0,1) as the candidate distribution we actually can sample from.
 So in this example, and using the notation above, g(x) is the Beta distribution and f(x) is the Uniform distribution.

 ```r